ddsky/spoonacular-api-clients/typescript/RecipesApi.md

 let body:.RecipesApiGetRandomRecipesRequest = {
   // boolean | Whether the recipes should have an open license that allows display with proper attribution. (optional)
   limitLicense: true,
+  // boolean | Include nutrition data in the recipe information.
+Nutrition data is per serving.
+If you want the nutrition data for the entire recipe, just multiply by the number of servings. (optional)
+  includeNutrition: false,
+  // string | A comma-separated list of tags that the random recipe(s) must adhere to. (optional)
+  includeTags: "vegetarian,gluten",
-  // string | The tags (can be diets, meal types, cuisines, or intolerances) that the recipe must have. (optional)
+  // string | A comma-separated list of tags that the random recipe(s) must not adhere to. (optional)
-  tags: "tags_example",
+  excludeTags: "meat,dairy",
   // number | The maximum number of items to return (between 1 and 100).
 Defaults to 10. (optional)
   number: 10,
 };